docker-hy/docker-hy.github.io/part1.md

 So by default if the host (here: `quay.io`) is omitted, it will pull from Docker Hub.

 ## A detailed look into an image

-Let's move on to inspect something more relevant than 'hello-world', for example Ubuntu from [Docker Hub](https://hub.docker.com/r/library/ubuntu/) - that is one of the most common Docker images to use as a base for your own image.
+Let's move on to something more relevant than 'hello-world', for example to [Ubuntu from Docker Hub](https://hub.docker.com/r/library/ubuntu/).
+It is one of the most common Docker images to use as a base for your own image.

-Anyway, let's pull ubuntu! `docker pull ubuntu`
+Anyway, let's pull Ubuntu! `docker pull ubuntu`

-Let's look at the first lines
+Let's look at the first lines:

       Using default tag: latest
       latest: Pulling from library/ubuntu

-Since we didn't specify a tag, we got `latest` that is usually the last build and pushed image to the registry, **but** in this case the repo readme says that the ubuntu:latest tag points to the "latest LTS", since that's the version recommended for general use.
+Since we didn't specify a tag, Docker defaulted to `latest` which is usually the latest image built and pushed to the registry. **However**, in this case the repository's README says that the `ubuntu:latest` tag points to the "latest LTS" instead, since that's the version recommended for general use.

 Images can be tagged to save different versions of the same image.
-You define image tag by adding :tag after image name.
+You define an image's tag by adding `:<tag>` after the image's name.

-From [Docker Hub](https://hub.docker.com/r/library/ubuntu/tags/) we can see that there are tags like 16.04 which promises us that the image is based on Ubuntu 16.04.
-Let's pull that aswell:
+Ubuntu's [Docker Hub page](https://hub.docker.com/r/library/ubuntu/tags/) reveals that there's a tag named 16.04 which promises us that the image is based on Ubuntu 16.04.
+Let's pull that as well:

     $ docker pull ubuntu:16.04